Kattis/problem-package-format/spec/legacy.md

 #### Validator standard output and standard error

-A valididator program is allowed to write any kind of debug information to its standard error pipe.
+A validator program is allowed to write any kind of debug information to its standard error pipe.
 This information may be displayed to the user upon invocation of the validator.

 <div class="not-icpc">

 ## Graders

 Graders are programs that are given the sub-results of a test data group and aggregate a result for the group.
-They are provided in `graders/` .
+They are provided in `graders/`.

 For pass-fail problems, this grader will typically just set the verdict to accepted if all sub-results in the group were accepted and otherwise select the "worst" error in the group (see below for definition of "worst"), though it is possible to write a custom grader which e.g. accepts if at least half the sub-results are accepted.
 For scoring problems, one common grader behaviour would be to always set the verdict to Accepted, with the score being the sum of scores of the items in the test group.

 ### Invocation